PostgreSQL / Postgres

 Possible solutions include:

-[Recommended] Set
+[Recommended] Set to true

 on the replica server.
 This parameter will prevent the primary server from deleting the write-ahead logs when the replica is busy serving user queries.
-However, the downside is that the write-ahead log will increase in size.[Recommended] Sync data when there is no update running in the primary server, or sync data from the primary server.
+However, the downside is that the write-ahead log will increase in size.

-to be larger than the amount of time needed to complete the data sync.
+[Not Recommended] Increase and to be larger than the amount of time needed to complete the data sync.
 However, it is usually hard to tell how much time it will take to sync all the data.
 This approach is not very practical.